Plan Lee Highway

 To be appointed to an at-large position on the Community Forum, complete this application by October 31.
 Members will provide key input throughout the process.

 Building on visioning work by the Lee Highway community in 2016, the County expects to kick off and lead a community planning process for Lee Highway that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
 Kick-off is anticipated in late 2018 or early 2019, subject to consultant contract completion.
 The County has designed a multi-layered engagement approach that will include broad participation and many opportunities for input from residents, businesses, community groups and stakeholders.
-We encourage you to join the effort.

 The visioning process was a unique, joint effort between Arlington County and the Lee Highway Alliance (LHA) to achieve a vision that balanced a broad range of perspectives.
-LHA is a coalition of 18 civic association leaders who have actively engaged communities along Lee Highway since 2012 to develop a community-based vision, and identify actions and strategies to achieve it.
+The LHA is a coalition of 18 civic association leaders who have actively engaged communities along Lee Highway since 2012 to develop a community-based vision, and identify actions and strategies to achieve it.
 Outcomes from a four-day community visioning charrette, along with public reviews, informed the content of the final document which the LHA presented to the County Board on May 17, 2016.
 Learn more about the Visioning Study process (coming soon).